 Manchester United confirmed on May 8 that Sir Alex Ferguson would be retiring at the end of the campaign.
 The Scot has enjoyed a staggering 26 seasons at Old Trafford and has now drawn the curtains on his career having reclaimed the Premier League title.
 Everton's David Moyes was swiftly revealed as his replacement for the start of the 2013/14 season.

 Meanwhile Roberto Mancini was sacked on May 13th - a year to the day that he led Man City to the Premier League title.
 In the aftermath of the season Tony Pulis parted ways with Stoke by mutual consent following seven years at the Britannia.
-This summer there are likely to be further chances, with the likes of Wigan's Roberto Martinez expected to leave.
+The start of the summer also saw Roberto Martinez trade Wigan for Everton.

 Paolo Di Canio